Northern Might

 A development with 163 residential units is already undergoing city review.
 A conceptual project, in the early stages, would include about a thousand residential units and another 270,000 square feet of commercial real estate, right next to Alta Vista.
 Another conceptual development could build low-density, high-end student housing designed to look like single-family cottages.
 An open lot along Vine Drive, near Conifer and College, isn’t markered, but Aspen tells me a “major retailer” is interested.

 The North College corridor, heading out of Old Town, is the city’s “most promising and underserved area for growth,” says Mike Jensen, of Fort Collins Real Estate.
-“I’d love to be a property owner
+“I’d love to be a property owner in those neighborhoods, because they’re going to make out.”

-a number of urban-infill loft projects, requires some infrastructure overhauls.
+The expansive redevelopment, plus a number of urban-infill loft projects, requires some infrastructure overhauls.
 The city has already spent $10 million on control measures to reduce flood-prone property and open up parcels to commercial and residential development.
 Next, the city plans to realign Vine Drive and expand the street’s intersection with Lemay Avenue.
 The expansion alone will cost around $20 million, and its impacts on Andersonville, including Tony Rodriguez’s home, aren’t clear.

 “There’s a lot of culture and a lot of pride in these neighborhoods, and it’ll be interesting to see if these people will get forced out,” Frank Martinez says.
 “People look and say, ‘That’s low-income, that’s rundown.’
 To the people that live there, it’s home.”

-new and diverse next generation of homeowners who appreciate the neighborhoods.
+The colonias are already seeing an infusion of young couples and individuals looking for reasonably priced property near Old Town.
+That isn’t a bad thing — to have a new and diverse next generation of homeowners who appreciate the neighborhoods.
 But it’s likely that nearby quarter-million-dollar lofts and a new wave of shopping centers will also inflate property values — and taxes — among the colonias, which could, over time, eliminate affordable housing in the area.

 Jensen says it’s important not to displace the “fiber and fabric of these neighborhoods.”